leknarf/loadcanary/NODELOADLIB.md

 If `spec.argGenerator` is non-null, it is called `spec.concurrency` times on startup.
 One return value is passed as the second parameter to each concurrent execution of `spec.fun`.
 If null, the value of `spec.args` is passed to all executions of `spec.fun` instead.

-A scheduled job finishes after its target duration or it has been called the maximum number of times. `SCHEDULER` stops *all* running jobs once all *monitored* jobs finish.
+A scheduled job finishes after its target duration or it has been called the maximum number of times. `SCHEDULER` stops *all* jobs once all *monitored* jobs finish.
 For example, 1 monitored job is scheduled for 5 seconds, and 2 unmonitored jobs are scheduled with no time limits. `SCHEDULER` will start all 3 jobs when `SCHEDULER.startAll()` is called, and stop all 3 jobs 5 seconds later.
 Unmonitored jobs are useful for running side processes such as statistics gathering and reporting.

 Example:

     var t = 1;
-    SCHEDULER.schedule({
+    nl.SCHEDULER.schedule({
-        fun: funLoop(function(i) { sys.puts("Thread " + i) }),
+        fun: nl.LoopUtils.funLoop(function(i) { console.log("Thread " + i) }),
         argGenerator: function() { return t++; },
         concurrency: 5,
         rps: 10,
         duration: 10
     });
-    SCHEDULER.startAll(function() { sys.puts("Done.") });
+    nl.SCHEDULER.startAll(function() { sys.puts("Done.") });

+Alternatively, a Job can started independently.
+A Job instance is analogous to a single thread, and does not understand the `concurrency` parameter.

+    var i = 0;
+    var job = new nl.Job({
+        fun: nl.LoopUtils.funLoop(function() { console.log(i++) }),
+        rps: 10,
+        duration: 10
+    }).start();

 **Job Definition**: The following object defines the parameters and defaults for a job run by `SCHEDULER`: